 - Protect the floor and countertops.
 Don't ruin your floor.
-Drips from chemical cleaners can eat through the finish on your floor and cause permanent damage.
+Drips from chemical cleaners and de-glosser can eat through the finish on your floor and cause permanent damage.
 Clean the doors outside if possible.
-Before cleaning the frames, cover the floors with a leak-proof floor protector, not canvas drop cloths, or rosin paper.
-Liquids can leak through both.
+Before cleaning the frames, cover the floors with a leak-proof floor protector, not canvas drop cloths.
+Liquids can leak through canvas.
 Protect the countertops and appliances too.

 - Clean the cabinets before sanding.
 Sanding greasy and dirty cabinets spreads contaminants all over the surface and ruins the sandpaper.
 On wood with an open grain, such as oak, sanding before cleaning can force grease into the grain holes that's difficult to remove.

 - Use the appropriate cleaner.
-The two cleaners I recommended in the beginning of the article are both good options, but if the cabinets are unpainted and really greasy, use Krud Kutter Original over Dirtex.
+The two cleaners I recommended in the beginning of the article are both good options, but if the cabinets are unpainted and really greasy, use Krud Kutter Original instead of Dirtex.
 A commercial strength cleaner is needed to remove layers of accumulated grease.
-I would be hesitant using a strong cleaner like Krud Kutter on painted cabinets because it could loosen the existing paint you're painting over.
+Don't use abrasive cleaners on painted cabinets because it could loosen the existing paint you're painting over.

 - Scrub the cabinets with a drill brush attachment.
 Scrubbing by hand is tiring when you have to reapply cleaner multiple times on dozens of doors.
 You can buy drill brush attachments online and at most home improvement stores.
-Brush attachments make cleaning so much easier.
-You can usually buy a set that includes different sizes.
-If you don't have a drill, Scotch-Brite pads work great, or stripping pads.
+Brush attachments make cleaning so much easier, and you can usually buy a set that includes different sizes.
+If you don't have a drill, Scotch-Brite pads work great too, or stripping pads.

 - Always rinse with clean water.
-Some cleaners are advertised as "no rinse", and while that sounds nice, not rinsing is a bad idea when you're cleaning dirty cabinets for a paint job.
+Some cleaners are advertised as "no-rinse," and while that sounds great, not rinsing is a bad idea when you're cleaning dirty cabinets for a paint job.
 Rinsing with clean water is important for removing any remaining dirt and residue.
-I use a separate cleaning pad for rinsing only.
-I also change the water and wash off the cleaning pad multiple times.
+Use a separate cleaning pad for rinsing to avoid cross-contamination.
+Change the water and wash off the cleaning pad multiple times.

 How to Clean Painted Kitchen Cabinets

 What if the cabinets are already painted?
 Maybe you're repainting them a different color, or the paint job is worn and needs a re-coat.
-The cleaning process is the same for painted cabinets, but use caution when choosing a de-greaser because a strong cleaning solution can actually loosen the existing paint and create a huge mess.
-You want to keep the original paint in tact.
+The cleaning process is the same for painted cabinets, but use caution when choosing a degreaser because a strong cleaning solution can actually loosen the existing paint and create a huge mess.
+The goal is to keep the original paint intact.

-Don't use TSP, or Krud Kutter, to clean painted cabinets.
-Both cleaners are too abrasive for that.
-Cleaning painted cabinets with Dawn dish soap is one of the best ways to remove dirt and grease without compromising the paint.
+Don't use TSP to clean painted cabinets because it's too abrasive.
+Cleaning painted cabinets with Dawn dish soap is one of the best ways to safely remove dirt and grease without compromising the existing paint.
 To avoid scratching the finish, use a microfiber cloth and scrub lightly.
 Dawn soap works great as a paint prep cleaner.
 I've used Dawn multiple times to clean cabinets before painting.